Liu Bei: Conquering Yi Province (211–214)

 When Liu Bei found out about this, he was furious.
-Fa Zheng and Meng Da defected to Liu Bei's side before Yang Huai (楊懷) and Gao Pei (高沛), Liu Zhang's subordinates guarding Boshui Pass, knew about Liu Bei's true motive.
-Liu Bei lured Yang Huai and Gao Pei into a trap and executed them for behaving disrespectfully towards him.
-He then took command of Yang Huai's and Gao Pei's troops.
-Liu Bei then had Huang Zhong and Zhuo Ying lead his soldiers against Liu Zhang.
-When he enterred the different passes, he took the commanders as hostage along with their family.
+Before Yang Huai (楊懷) and Gao Pei (高沛), Liu Zhang's subordinates guarding Boshui Pass, knew about Liu Bei's true motive, he lured them into a trap and executed them for behaving disrespectfully towards him.
+He took command of Yang Huai's and Gao Pei's troops afterwards.
+Next, Liu Bei had Huang Zhong and Zhuo Ying lead his soldiers against Liu Zhang.
+When he entered the different passes, he took the commanders as hostage along with their family.
 He then advanced with his troops and turned to attack Fu County (涪縣; present-day Mianyang, Sichuan).

 In the spring of 213, Liu Zhang sent Liu Gui, Ling Bao, Zhang Ren, Deng Xian, Wu Yi and other officers to stop him at Fu.
 However, all were soundly defeated and had to retreat to Mianzhu.
 They were killed or captured by Liu Bei's forces.
-Despite being the most trusted vassal of Liu Zhang, Wu Yi soon changed allegiance, Li Yan and Fei Guan were sent to help them at Mianzhu, but they surrendered to Liu Bei as well.
+Despite being the most trusted vassal of Liu Zhang, Wu Yi soon changed allegiance.
+Li Yan and Fei Guan were sent to help them at Mianzhu, but they surrendered to Liu Bei as well.
 Liu Bei's army was getting stronger, and he sent commanders to pacify the other prefectures.
 Among them were Zhuge Liang, Zhang Fei, Zhao Yun.
-They led their army and pacified Baidi Jiangzhou and Jiangyang.
+They led their army and pacified Baidi, Jiangzhou and Jiangyang.
 Only Guan Yu stayed behind to defend Jing province.